synthels/manifest/USAGE.md

 ## Packages

-Under the `build` header is where you specify the packages you would like to be installed, like this:
+Under the `build` header is where you lay out your packages.

 ```yaml
 packages: